solidpixel/solidpixel.github.io/_posts/2021-12-09-branches_in_shaders.md

 Realities
 =========

-Okay, so branches are not terrible but what recommendations are there.
+Okay, so branches are no longer "bad", but there are recommendations to get the best performance.

 Beware of warp/wave divergence
 ------------------------------

 Every thread in a warp/wave must run the same instruction.
 Branches are therefore relatively cheap on modern hardware as long as the whole warp/wave branches the same way.

 If you have divergent control flow, where only some of the threads take a control path then the threads on the "wrong" path are masked out, and are effectively wasted performance.
 If you have an if/else and end up with threads on both lanes then you've basically reinvented the original hardware where both paths get executed.
 Don't do this.
 When designing branchy code, try to have uniform branches where all threads branch the same way.

 Don't use clever maths to avoid branches
 ----------------------------------------